Support for Purpose: Situational Awareness for Change Leaders

 First Step – Become Aware

-The first step is to become aware that there is “something” and trust yourself that this “something” provides you an important signal.
+The first step is to become aware that there is “something” and trust yourself that this “something” provides you with an important signal.

 What might you learn–either about yourself and/or the organization–by allowing the signal and not pushing it away?
-What might you learn embracing it and assessing what might be learned when you observe the situation from a different perspective?
+What might you learn by embracing it and assessing what might be learned when you observe the situation from a different perspective?

 Second Step – Begin to Understand